The following checklist, along with the Operations Checklist, provides recommendations to help you avoid issues in your production MongoDB deployment.

 BSON Document Sizelimit is 16MB per document.
 If you require larger documents, use GridFS.

-Use an odd number of replica set members to ensure that elections proceed successfully.
-If you have an even number of members, use an arbiter to ensure an odd number of votes.
+Use an odd number of voting members to ensure that elections proceed successfully.
+You can have up to 7 voting members.
+If you have an even number of voting members, and constraints, such as cost, prohibit adding another secondary to be a voting member, you can add an arbiter to ensure an odd number of votes.
+For additional considerations when using an arbiter for a 3-member replica set (P-S-A), see Replica Set Arbiter.

 - Make use of connection pooling.
 Most MongoDB drivers support connection pooling.
 Adjust the connection pool size to suit your use case, beginning at 110-115% of the typical number of concurrent database requests.